 In-State Residency For Tuition Surcharge Purposes

-Students are classified as residents under one of the following four sections: C-1, C-2, C-3, or C-4 of the Ohio Board of Regents Guidelines.
+Students are classified as residents under one of the following four sections: C-1, C-2, C-3, C-4, or C-5 of the Ohio Board of Regents Guidelines.
 If you do not qualify for residency under one of these four areas, you may qualify under one of the exceptions to the general rules of residency.
 For more information, check Exceptions.

 C-1 of the O.B.R. guidelines states this classification is for: "A student whose spouse, or a dependent student, at least one of whose parents or a legal guardian, has been a resident of the state of Ohio for all other legal purposes for 12 consecutive months or more immediately preceding the enrollment of the student in an institution of higher education."
 This classification is for a person who has been claimed by either a parent or legal guardian as a dependent on that person's Internal Revenue Service tax filing for the previous year.
 Or the spouse of a person who has lived in and paid taxes to Ohio for the previous 12 consecutive months.